TelenorStartIoT/mic-workshops/docs/content/get-started/120-why-use-mic.md

 ## Focus on your business case
 MIC allows you to focus on your use and business case.
 You can put all your effort into what matters for your service and the frontend(s) you want to expose to your end users.

+These are some of the features included in the Managed IoT Cloud suite.
+We hope you now got an overview of what's in store.
+Next we'll start by setting up an IoT device.